fabricio3g/FlaxeoUI/README.md

 ![Build Status](https://github.com/fabricio3g/FlaxeoUI/workflows/Build%20and%20Release/badge.svg)

-A wrapper for **[stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)**.
+A Front End for **[stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)**.
 Built with Electron and Node.js, I made it to be simple to interact with the stable difussion cpp cli

-I created this wrapper to quickly test models on my PC.
+I created this Front End to quickly test models on my PC.
 Currently, it has only been tested using Vulkan on Linux and Windows.

 ![FlaxeoUI Screenshot](screenshot/screenshot.png)